ECS-Rocks/EcsPythonModule/README.md

 }
 ```

+With `config.json` in the same directory as `lambda_handler.py` and `ecs-module.zip` installed
+in your Layers, you can bring the ECS module into scope by simply adding `import ecs` to your code.
+Documentation for the module can be found in the code itself in the form of detailed docstrings
+written in `python/ecs/ecs_*.py`.

 No part of this document should be interpreted to suggest or imply any kind of warranty or
 guarantee of service.
 See the LICENSE for more details.